ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

   * A key which is a unique string across the cluster
   * A value which can be any json value you choose
   * Raft index which increments to enable comparison.
-    Any changes to the value or metadata changes the Raft index.
+    Any change to the value or metadata changes the Raft index.
   * Metadata

 * Creating and modifying a compare-exchange item is atomic and thread-safe.
 It is a compare-and-swap interlocked